-- Children, young adults and parents valued the green spaces and parks, including their associated amenities such as playgrounds and walking trails.
-Early results from the BCP refresh in 2021 show the community continue to value parks and green spaces. with parents and young people rating it the top priority theme. - Green spaces and big "open spaces" with access to public amenities were also valued by the community. - Parents and young people expressed through the BCP refresh that the preservation of green spaces should be Council's top priority focus over the next ten years. - There was an expressed desire to see more and different amenities in these spaces such as shaded areas, complex playgrounds, rubbish bins, toilets and sporting facilities. - Young people in particular would like to see these spaces activated with events.
+- Children, young adults and parents valued the green spaces and parks, including their associated amenities such as playgrounds and walking trails. - Green spaces and big "open spaces" more generally were also valued by the community. - There was an expressed desire to see more and different amenities in these spaces such as shaded areas, complex playgrounds, rubbish bins, toilets and sporting facilities - Young people in particular would like to see these spaces activated with events.